google/node-sec-roadmap/chapter-5/oversight.md

 new feature, technical leads should engage specialists.
 Before shipping, they should circle back to double check the implementation.
 During rapid development though, developers should drive development
---- they may ask questions, and may receive feedback (solicited & not), but ought not have to halt work while they wait for reviews from specialists.
+--- they may ask questions, and may receive feedback (solicited and not), but ought not have to halt work while they wait for reviews from specialists.

-Some code reviews have a higher security impact than other, so some will require review by security specialists, but not most.
+Some changes have a higher security impact than other, so some will require review by security specialists, but not most.

-During an ongoing security review, security specialists can contribute use cases & test cases; file issues; help to integrate tools like linters, fuzzers, and vulnerability scanners.
+During an ongoing security review, security specialists can contribute use cases and test cases; file issues; and help to integrate tools like linters, fuzzers, and vulnerability scanners.

 As described in "[Keeping your dependencies close][]", new third-party modules are of particular interest to security specialists, but